OCHA-DAP/pa-aa-bfa-drought/analysis/01_iri_seas_forecast.md

 and the method of aggregation.

 Based on the above plots we set the minimum probability of below average to 40%.
-We have limited data to base this on but the reasoning is that 40% is relatively rare while not unreachable.
+We only have data since 2017, and thus have limited data to base this on but the reasoning is that 40% is relatively rare while not unreachable.

 How rare it is, also depends on how the cells within the region of interest are aggregated.
 We chose to look at the percentage of cells reaching the threshold.